• Skip to primary navigation

 • Place all the filling ingredients in a bowl and mix well with a spoon.

-• Transfer ingredients to 8" x 11" glass baking dish, spreading evenly.
+• Transfer the ingredients to 8" x 8" glass baking dish and spread them out into an even layer.

 Topping

-• Place all ingredients in a large bowl and mix well with a pastry blender until well combined.
+• Place all the topping ingredients in a large bowl and mix well with a pastry blender until well combined.

 • Place the topping on top of the cherry mixture in the pan - you should have an even layer.